Azure-Samples/media-services-v3-python/VideoEncoding/Encoding_H264_Rotate90degrees/Readme.md

     - Python
 products:
     - azure-media-services
-description: "This sample demonstrates how to set up a custom encoding job that can rotate the video by 90 degrees during encoding."
+description: "Encode with a custom Transform and rotation"
 ---

 # Encode with a custom Transform and rotation